hichemben02/PortScanner/README.md

 the title above, which is the 'block' font).

 ## Conception
-This tool is built using **Pyhton** and some important libraries, so it is based on a class called *portScanner* that contains multiples functions for scanning modes :
+This tool is built using **Pyhton** and some important libraries, so it is based on a class called *portScanner* contains multiple functions for scanning modes :
 ```python
 class portScanner():